Red Carpet Rundown: The Hottest Looks From The 2022 Met Gala - NewsBreak

 1. Lala AnthonySource:Getty

 Lala Anthony arrived at The 2022 Met Gala donning an all burgundy cut out look as designed by LeQuan Smith.
-She paired the look with a matching hat that featured a fully bloomed flower as designed by Lauren Dweitt and struck a pose for the biggest night in fashion.
+She paired the look with a matching hat that featured a fully bloomed flower as designed by Laurel Dewitt and struck a pose for the biggest night in fashion.

 2. Janicza BravoSource:Getty